MicrosoftDocs/architecture-center/docs/guide/multitenant/service/container-apps.md

 Principal authors:

- * [Daniel Larsen](http://linkedin.com/in/daniellarsennz) | Prncipal Customer Engineer, FastTrack for Azure
+ * [Daniel Larsen](http://linkedin.com/in/daniellarsennz) | Principal Customer Engineer, FastTrack for Azure
  * [Will Velida](http://linkedin.com/in/willvelida) | Customer Engineer 2, FastTrack for Azure

 Other contributor: